Free Claims Adjuster Study Guide

-- If something is stolen from you… Judge Judy case involving theft insurance claim.
+- If something is stolen from you… Judge Judy’s case involves a theft insurance claim.

-In California you must carry workers comp because you have people working on your home.
+In California, you must carry workers comp because you have people working in your home.

-If someone gets hurts.. you won’t have to pay out of pocket for that. #ThinkAboutLossWages.
+If someone gets hurt… you won’t have to pay out of pocket for that. #ThinkAboutLossWages.
 However, this instance is to protect the employees (or staff) that work at your home.
-If an incident occurred, insurance companies are more equipped to take car of the injured party’s needs.
+If an incident occurred, insurance companies are more equipped to take care of the injured party’s needs.

 Need a visual?

 there’s a video I want you to YouTube

 Summary of the episode: TITLE: Judge Judy’s sister hits deer with her car.
 The driver (defendant) describes the impact with a deer.
 The driver didn’t know the car was NOT covered by full coverage (ska comprehensive insurance coverage).
 She doesn’t want to pay the full amount and the insurance company is not going to pay it because they don’t owe it.

 It’s a good case to look at and to use for real-life situations.

 Good luck and all the best on your insurance adjuster exam.
 I gave you important tips which you will not find in normal insurance adjuster classes.